PhysiCell-Tools/python-loader/man/docstring/mcds.plot_scatter.md

             xyequal: boolean; default True
                 to specify equal axis spacing for x and y axis.

-            s: integer; default is None
-                scatter plot dot size in pixel.
+            s: floating point number; default is 1.0 scatter plot dot size scale factor.
-                typographic points are 1/72 inch.
-                the marker size s is specified in points**2. plt.rcParams['lines.markersize']**2 is in my case 36.
-                None tries to take the value from the initial.svg file. fall back setting is 36.
+                with figsizepx extracted from initial.svg, scale factor 1.0 should be ok. adjust if necessary.

             ax: matplotlib axis object; default setting is None the ax object, which will be used as a canvas for plotting.